 So that’s the advice – don’t leave voicemail messages.
 HOWEVER there are exceptions, and here are the main 3 I work with.

 1. This is a new prospect you’ve not spoken to before.
 You will often be calling people you have no previous call history with.
-It could be a brand new company, or perhaps more likely it may be a new contact at an existing company.
+It could be a brand new company.
+Or perhaps more likely it may be a new contact at an existing company.
 Either way you have no dialogue with this person.
 And remember it’s people who buy your products and services not companies or organisations.
 So in this instance it may be a good idea to leave a message on their answerphone.
-Because it may just be that they are looking around for the types of products or services that you supply.
+It may just be that they are looking around for the types of products or services that you supply.
 And if they don’t know about you, well ………. they don’t know about you, do they ?
 Don’t rely on the fact that you sent the previous job holder an e-mail or brochure a year ago either.
 Somebody new into a role will frequently look to stir things up a bit and look at new ways of doing things.
 Now is your time to strike !
 In this instance leave them a message to let them know what you do, and of course leave your contact details.

 2. You’re following up a proposal.
 Frequently you will be following up some work you’ve done on their behalf, such as a proposal, or a demonstration, or you’ve sent a brochure with product details and prices.
 In this instance it is worth leaving a message as you have had a dialogue with them about something specific.
 People buy more frequently if you make it easy for them to buy.
 So leave your details.
 It also shows you’re professional.
 That is what professional people do – they follow things up, and see them through – so be a professional.
 Professionals get paid more because they are more successful more of the time.
 Finally you’ve put some time and effort into this person and their company and so you have a reasonable right to expect something back, in the form of some feedback from them and a definitive response.
 Otherwise you’ve just wasted your time haven’t you?
 It certainly doesn’t mean they owe you an order (however much effort you’ve put in), but it does mean that you have the right to expect a response.
 So leave a specific message that you’re “following up the recent proposal I sent you through…………. and I was wondering if you’d had anymore thoughts on it.”
 That sort of thing.